Violation of PTI’s party constitution ‘proved’ to the extent of chairman’s election, observes CJP

 The remarks came as a three-member bench — comprising the CJP, Justice Muhammad Ali Mazhar and Justice Musarrat Hilali — resumed hearing the ECP’s petition challenging the Peshawar High Court’s (PHC) decision to restore the PTI’s ‘bat’ election symbol.

 The ECP will allot election symbols to political parties today.
-The SC proceedings were being broadcast live on the SC’s website and YouTube.
+The SC proceedings are being broadcast live on the SC’s website and YouTube.

 On December 22, the ECP had decided against letting PTI retain its electoral symbol for the general elections, saying that it had failed to hold intra-party polls as per its prevailing constitution and election laws.